 But that may actually be the reason why the Borgias have such a terrible reputation.
 The powerful families in Italy – the Medicis in Florence, the Sforzas from Milan – didn’t think much of these Spanish outsiders taking control of the Papacy, so they set out blacken the Borja reputation.
 Back then, the Pope wasn’t just head of the church – he ruled a sizeable chunk of Italy as well, and that made him a prime target in the power struggles across the Italian peninsula

 Rodrigo, Alfons de Borja’s nephew, became Pope Alexander Vl in 1492.
-He’s the one played by Jeremy Irons in the TV series, and he got a really bad press.
+He’s the one played by Jeremy Irons in the TV series, and he got an even worse press than his uncle.
+Pope Alexander was father of Lucrezia and also Cesare Borgia, who managed to earn himself a reputation almost as bad as his dad’s.
+In fact for a Pope, Alexander VI had rather a lot of children – possibly around ten – by various mistresses.
 You can see the house where he was born in the Plaça Alexandre Vl.
-You can also visit the Iglesia de Sant Pere where young Rodrigo was baptised.
+You can also visit the Iglesia de Sant Pere where the future Pope was baptised.

 Wander also along the Carrer Moncada, the main street in the old town, flanked by imposing houses of Xàtiva’s most important families.